 Dawwas, who was displaced with her child after Israeli fighter jets targeted her apartment building, said: “There is no much difference from the three previous military attacks on Gaza, except for one thing; Today I was among those whom I documented and photographed.
 I ran with them and screamed in search of my little daughter and left my home after an Israeli fighter jet targeted the building.”

 “Today, my 3-year-old daughter Sophie and I are still trying to live normally while going through PTSD like the vast majority of Gaza resident” she added.

 The report also indicated that nearly 2,500 pregnant women due to give birth in the next three months could suffer complications in childbirth, likely as a direct or indirect effect of the attack.

-Last May, the Euro-Mediterranean Human Rights Monitor issued its first report on the Israeli military attack on Gaza, entitled "Inescapable Hell", which documented cases of mass targeting families and infrastructure.
+Last May, Euro-Med Human Rights Monitor issued its first report on the Israeli military attack on Gaza, entitled "Inescapable Hell", which documented cases of mass targeting families and infrastructure.
 A further report on the economic losses incurred by the besieged Strip as a result of the attack is due to be issued in the coming days.